Alopeciarp.qxd

 Is My Hair Loss a Symptom of a Serious Disease?

 Alopecia areata is not a life-threatening disease.
 It does notcause any physical pain, and people with the condition aregenerally healthy otherwise.
-But for most people, a disease that unpredictably affects their appearance the way alopeciaareata does is a serious matter.
+But for most people, a disease

 The effects of alopecia areata are primarily socially and emo-tionally disturbing.
 In alopecia universalis, however, loss ofeyelashes and eyebrows and hair in the nose and ears canmake the person more vulnerable to dust, germs, and foreignparticles entering the eyes, nose, and ears.